Blueprint SDK — guidelines

 Imports

-You can only import names explicitly allowed by the blueprint SDK.
+Furthermore, you can only import names explicitly allowed by the blueprint SDK.
 The following snippet provides an exhaustive list of allowed imports:

 # Standard and related third parties